-- When these prospective customers or employers look at your profile, they will move on if your profile isn’t clear and complete.
-Someone else will get the lead instead of you.
+- When these prospective customers or employers look at your profile, they will move on to others if your profile isn’t clear and complete.

 - We can’t easily stay in touch with everyone we meet, but staying visible in LinkedIn helps your wider network remember you when they need someone like you.

 - If nothing else, you’ll get more traffic to your website if you add your website in your LinkedIn profile.

 - If you don’t have a website, it’s the perfect “free website” so you have somewhere to send people for more about you.
-It can go in your email signature, for instance.
+Your LinkedIn link can go in your email signature, for instance.

 9 LinkedIn Profile Setup Essentials